phylum-dev/rust-style-guidelines/comments.md

      empty line below them if they apply to multiple following blocks
  - Rust's STD should be used as an example for writing good rustdoc comments, try including headers for important sections like Examples/Panics/etc.
- - Unsafe blocks should always be documented, explaining why they are safe and under which circumstances they might no longer be
+ - Unsafe blocks should be documented if their safety is not obvious, some projects can benefit from `clippy::undocumented_unsafe_blocks`
  - `TODO` comments should be temporary for development branches, bugs/features in master should be documented in the issue tracker
  - `XXX` comments can be used to draw special attention to critical information